SEND

 Our Special Educational Needs and Disabilities (SEND) Department is dedicated to ensuring that every student with additional needs receives the support they require to thrive.
 Our knowledgeable and passionate team, composed of specialist teaching staff and Teaching Assistants, work closely with students, parents, carers, staff, and other stakeholders to ensure that each student's unique learning needs are fully met.
 Our goal is to ensure that all students can access the curriculum and achieve their full potential.

 The SEND Department is committed to identifying and addressing the specific needs of each student.
 Whether a student has a SEND, is learning English as an Additional Language (EAL), or faces challenges in accessing the curriculum for other reasons, we provide specialised and targeted support.
-Examples of our targeted support include:
+Examples of our targeted support could include:

 A Collaborative Approach to Success